Image & Video APIs

 Important

-If you intend to use your own backup storage, do not enable automatic backup until you set up your storage bucket.
+If you intend to use your own backup storage, don't enable automatic backup until you set up your storage bucket.

 Notes